-Motorola planning more laptop docks that will "cover a broader price point"Alex Wagner - Senior News Editor
+Motorola planning more laptop docks that will "cover a broader price point"Alex Wagner - Deputy Managing Editor, News Desk

 When the Motorola Atrix 4G launched earlier this year, the one feature that everyone seemed to be talking about was its ability to dock into a laptop and become a netbook of sorts.
 The laptop dock ended up being a bit hit or miss with consumers, though, with many folks feeling that the accessory was simply too expensive to justify picking up alongside their shiny new Atrix.
 However, last week during Moto's earnings call, CEO Sanjay Jha touched briefly on his company's future plans for laptop docks and how it'll attack the pricing complaints:

 "You will see multiple devices from us in the second half launching with these capabilities, and we will expand the range of our Lapdock devices so we cover a broader price point, addressing both the enterprise premium tier as well as more consumer tiers."